wenjietseng/wjt-website-archived/cv.md

 # Publications
 1. Hong-Yu Chang, Wen-Jie Tseng, Chia-En Tsai, Hsin-Yu Chen, Roshan Lalintha Peiris and Liwei Chan.
 2018.
 FacePush: Introducing Normal Force on Face with Head-Mounted Displays.
 In Proceedings of the 31th Annual Symposium on User Interface Software and Technology (UIST '18).
 ACM, Berlin, Germany.
 To be appeared.
 2. Wen-Jie Tseng and Ching-Fan Sheu.
-(2015).
+2015.
 Creating Shiny Applications for Teaching Statistical Concepts.
 Paper presented at the 45th Annual Meeting of the Society for Computers in Psychology.
 Chicago, IL.
 3. Wen-Jie Tseng and Chung-Ping Cheng.
-(2014).
+2014.
 Estimating Mediation Effect of Nonlinear Models by Coefficient Product.
 Poster presented at the 53rd Annual Meeting of Taiwanese Psychological Association.
 Taipei, Taiwan (in Chinese).

 # Skills
-* Programming languages: Python, C, Arduino, R, Unity
+* Programming languages: Python, R, C, Arduino, Unity (C#)
 * Languages: English, German, Chinese, Taiwanese